Stage Four Pulmonary Fibrosis Treatment

 The term interstitial lung disease refers to the group of roughly 100 different types of pulmonary disorders that affect the absorption of oxygen in the lungs.
 Each of these disorders alters the interstitium–the tissue and space surrounding the alveoli—the cluster-like air sacs—of the lungs.
 Typically the interstitium is not visible, but when an individual has interstitial lung disease, the interstitium becomes visible as a result of progressive scarring.
 This progressive scarring is characteristic of the whole family of disorders encompassed by interstitial lung disease such as pulmonary fibrosis.
 Previously the effects of interstitial lung disease were completely irreversible; now there are a variety of treatments available for individuals suffering from end stage interstitial lung disease.

-Stem Cells and Chronic Lung Disease
+Cells and Chronic Lung Disease

-Stem Cell Treatment for Stage Four Pulmonary Fibrosis
+Cellular Treatment for Stage Four Pulmonary Fibrosis

 In the case of people with end stage pulmonary fibrosis, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s blood (venous) and bone marrow.
 Cells derived from the blood and bone marrow have the capacity to form many types of differentiated cells.
 During the procedure, cellular therapy involves isolating adult cells from bone marrow, which requires special laboratory techniques to collect them.